vuejs/router/docs/guide/advanced/composition-api.md

 ## `useLink`

 Vue Router exposes the internal behavior of RouterLink as a Composition API function.
-It gives access the same properties as the [`v-slot` API](../../api/#router-link-s-v-slot):
+It gives access to the same properties as the [`v-slot` API](../../api/#router-link-s-v-slot):

 ```js
 import { RouterLink, useLink } from 'vue-router'